Welcome to local information and advice for your adult social care needs in North East Lincolnshire

 Here you will find all the information to support you on your journey.

-There is one number to ring for adult social care services in North East Lincolnshire (NEL) 01472 256256, services include:
+If you need to talk to someone, there is one number to ring for services in North East Lincolnshire (NEL) 01472 256256.
+Services include:

 - GP Out of Hours